-STORM WATER RUNOFF - The water that flows overland during a rainstorm.
-As a rainstorm occurs, the water is either absorbed by trees and plants, infiltrates into the ground, re-evaporates or flows overland.
+STORM WATER RUNOFF - The water that flows overland during a rainstorm or due to melting snow and ice.
+As a rainstorm occurs or as snow and ice melt, the water is either absorbed by trees and plants, infiltrates into the ground, re-evaporates or flows overland.
 The portion of the water that flows overland is defined as storm water runoff.